Ironwall

 This means:

-- User packages must not export names such as
+• User packages must not export names such as add, array_new, s3_new, z5_real, or self

-print,sin,val_to_f7, andbin_to_f7exported bystd~...are only ordinary exports reserved within their corresponding packages; they are not language builtins
+• Names such as print, sin, val_to_f7, and bin_to_f7 exposed by std~... through (export ...) are only ordinary names reserved within their corresponding packages; they are not language builtins

 Ironwall Module System Specification